Leayal/swskillsimu/README.md

 # SoulWorker Skill Simulator
-This is the skill tree simulator for SoulWorker game which developed by Lion Games.
+This is the skill tree simulator for SoulWorker game which is developed by Lion Games.

 # Credits:
 Special thanks to people who helped me on this simulator.
 [See details](https://leayal.github.io/swskillsimu/).